 Admin Session Timeout

 - Select the length of time that you would like KnowBe4 admin account sessions to remain active.
 After the specified time period of account inactivity has passed, admins will be logged out.
-The default setting is 48 hours.
+This can be adjusted up to 8 hours.

 User Session Timeout

 - Select the length of time that you would like KnowBe4 user sessions to remain active.
 After the specified time period of account inactivity has passed, users will be logged out.
-The default setting is 48 hours.
+This can be adjusted up to 8 hours.

 Minimum Password Length